FAForever/wiki-pages/FAF-chat.md

 ## Player Status
 As you see in the picture, there can be one sword, crossed swords, or nothing next to each player's name.
 - Nothing: this player is just chatting or afk.
+- One Gold Sword: this player is currenly hosting a game.
 - One sword: this player is currently in a game lobby.
 - Crossed swords: this player is playing a game.